vitordutra/vitordutra/README.md

 I'm a Chemical Engineer, also pursuing my 2nd degree in Computer Engineering.

 I'm also a member of Data Analytics and Artificial Intelligence Lab (DARTi Lab) @ UFMA.
-It's a lab focused on AI research.
-I'm determined on building amazing data driven apps using advanced Machine Learning Algorithms!
+Since it's a lab focused on AI research, I'm determined on building amazing data driven apps using advanced Machine Learning Algorithms!

 I found my true calling working with computers and making them work for me.
 I **love** to write these amazing pieces of ✨magic called software.